o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 * Get personal.
 Do not use the O3DE blog to call out any individuals in a negative way.

 * Get political.
-Politics pervade every part of life, and we all have different backgrounds, ideologies, and reactions to the way in which culture and society shapes itself.
-The O3DE blog isn't the place for it, unless you are running a community-approved political initiative and have the blessings of the Linux Foundation.
+Politics pervade every part of life, and we all have different backgrounds, ideologies, and reactions to the way in which society shapes itself.
+The O3DE blog isn't the place for it&mdash;unless you are running a community-approved political initiative and have the blessings of the Linux Foundation.

 * Attack or criticize other products, platforms, or companies directly.
 Showing perf data between O3DE and a similar product/feature pairing is one thing; however, slagging on a similar product or another company is another.
 The latter will not be tolerated, regardless of how strongly you feel on the subject.